-Fluids used in this bath may produce noxious or toxic fumes under certain circumstances.
+- Fluids used in this unit may produce noxious or toxic fumes under certain circumstances.
 Consult the fluid manufacturer's MSDS (Material Safety Data Sheet).
-Proper ventilation and safety precautions must be observed.

-The instrument is equipped with a soft cutout (user settable firmware) and a hard cutout (set at the factory).
-Check the flash point, boiling point, or other fluid characteristic applicable to the circumstances of the bath operation.
+Proper ventilation and safety precautions must be observed. - The unit is equipped with a soft cutout (user settable firmware) and a hard cutout (set at the factory).
+Check the flash point, boiling point, or other fluid characteristic applicable to the circumstances of the unit operation.
 Ensure that the soft cutout is adjusted to the fluid characteristics of the application.
-As a guideline, the soft cutout should be set 10°C to 15°C below the flash point of the bath fluid.
-See section 7.1, Bath Fluid, for specific information on bath fluids and section 8.8, Cutout.
+Failing to set the cutout to the limits of the bath fluid can result in fire hazards and personal injury.